Real to Reel (Tesla album)

-Real to Reel is a studio album by hard rock band Tesla.
+Real to Reel is the sixth studio album by hard rock band Tesla.
 Released on June 5, 2007, it includes covers of classic rock songs from the late 1960s and early 1970s recorded by Tesla in their own style using analog tape and vintage equipment.

 Best Buy included a limited, exclusive Bonus CD with the purchase of "Real to Reel".
 This Bonus CD includes 4 songs, "War Pigs" from Reel Two, and unplugged versions of "Shine Away", "Modern Day Cowboy" and "Paradise".

 Additional 12 tracks recorded during the Real to Reel sessions, were released on a second volume, entitled Real to Reel, Vol. 2.

 Track listing

 Best Buy Bonus Disc

 This is a limited-edition CD included with "Real to Reel", only sold through Best Buy.
 It includes a Black Sabbath cover and 3 previously released Tesla songs in unplugged versions.